asibarr2/ros-pca9685-jetXavNX/README.md

 projects.

 ## Donkey Car Enthusiasts
-I have not used the Donkey Car App for this configuration, but I have made this board compatible with Jetson Xavier if you would like to customize your robot in ROS.
+I have not used the Donkey Car App for this configuration, but I have made this board compatible with Jetson Xavier if you would like to customize your Donkey Car using ROS.

 ## Pinout
 In order to configure the package correctly, follow the correct pinout for wiring the PCA9685 to the Jetson Xavier NX.
 Here is a reference pinout for your convenience: https://www.jetsonhacks.com/nvidia-jetson-xavier-nx-gpio-header-pinout/